 The White Rhinoceros (Ceratotherium simum) is also called the Square-Lipped Rhinoceros.
 Most rhinos in zoos are Southern White Rhinoceroses.
 There are only two Northern White Rhinoceroses (Ceratotherium cottoni) left in the world – two females – and they are in the Ol Pejeta Conservancy in Kenya under 24-hour armed guard.
 There were three Northern White Rhinos, but Sudan, a male, died of old age on 19 March 2018 at the age of 45.

 The White Rhinoceros is an African mammal and the largest rhinoceros in the world.
 It is grey and hairless, except for hair on the ears and tail tuft.

 It has a wide mouth, a broad body, a large head, a short neck, and stumpy legs with three toes on each foot.
 It has two horn-like keratin growths, one behind the other.
 The front horn is larger than the second horn.
 The front horn is about 60 centimetres (2 feet) long.

 The White Rhinoceros also has a hump on the back of its neck.
 It also has the widest set nostrils of any land based animal.

-They can grow to about 4 metres (13 feet).
+It can grow to about 4 metres (13 feet).

-Females are pregnant for 16 months before giving birth to a live baby, called a calf.
+The female is pregnant for 16 months before giving birth to a live baby, called a calf.
 Calves take 2-3 days to walk, and will drink their mothers’ milk for about a year, but they will continue to stay close to their mother until another baby is born.

 Photographer: Martina Nicolls